mieubrisse/personal-writing/the-sleep-guide/post.md

 - Wake up in the middle of the night and can't get back to sleep
 - Can't seem to keep a consistent bedtime

-NOTE: I wrote this guide for the everyman.
+NOTE: I wrote this guide for the average person, keeping in mind "Could my mom read this?".
 I'm intentionally hiding scientific stuff behind links so that you have the option (but not the obligation) to engage at a more technical level.

 <!--
 You're going to be interested in this guide if you: